MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwcloseinstance.md

 ## -description

 The `PcwCloseInstance` function closes a counterset instance that was created using [PcwCreateInstance](nf-wdm-pcwcreateinstance.md).
-Most developers will use a [CTRPP](https://docs.microsoft.com/windows/win32/perfctrs/ctrpp)-generated Close\*\*\* function instead of calling this function directly.
+Most developers will use a [CTRPP](https://docs.microsoft.com/windows/win32/perfctrs/ctrpp)-generated CloseXxx function instead of calling this function directly.

 ## -parameters